ekedonald/Shell-Scripting/README.md

 ![user-input script](./images/6.%20user-input%20script.png)

-A summary of the code block.
-The script prompts for your name.
+**Summary of the code block**: The script prompts for your name.
 When you type your name, it displays the text *hello!
 Nice to meet you*.
 Also `#!/bin/bash` helps you specify the type of bash interpreter used to execute the script.

 ### Step 4
 Save the file using the `esc` key and `:wq!`.

 ### Step 5
-Run the command below to make the file executable.
+Run the command below to make the file executable:

 ```bash
 sudo chmod +x user-input.sh